NVlabs/earth2grid/docs/tutorials/healpix.md

 plt.tight_layout()
 ```

 Padding is a basic primitive for many machine learning methods.
-For example, convolutions un the sphere can be implemented as a padding followed by a convolution.
+For example, convolutions on the sphere can be implemented as a padding followed by a convolution.
 Because of this we have written a CUDA padding routine that works for the HEALPix grid.
 It requires (origin=N, orientation=clockwise) i.e. [N, E, S, W].
 For convenience we have an alias for this `healpix.HEALPIX_PAD_XY`.
 Let's now call the padding routine and plot the padded region.

 ```{code-cell}
 nside = 8